fbellelli/countries/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Countries
+# countries

 <!-- badges: start -->
 <!-- badges: end -->

-´Countries´ is an R package designed to quickly wrangle, merge and explore country data.
+`countries` is an R package designed to quickly wrangle, merge and explore country data.
 This package contains functions to easily identify and convert country names, pull country info and datasets, merge country data from different sources, and make quick world maps.